mantej/cryptopals/README.md

 # matasano-crypto-challenges
 Crypto Challenges by Matasano

-As of Feb 2015, I'm working on set 3.
+As of May 2015, I'm working on set 3.